-The Queen Elizabeth II Diamond Jubilee Scholarship for Excellence in International Community Based Rehabilitation at Queen’s University
+The Queen Elizabeth Scholars Program for Excellence in International Community Based Rehabilitation at Queen’s University

 The doctoral program in RHBS at Queen's University stresses the multi-disciplinary contribution of many health professions and disciplines to rehabilitation.
 The successful candidate will join a cohort of like-minded scholars for 3-4 years to complete a PhD in RHBS.
 With this program, community leaders will gain further education in leading international CBR projects through RHBS coursework, a CBR-focused dissertation, and a 10 hour/week community service commitment at the ICACBR office at Queen’s and with community partners.
 With training and experience in CBR, QE Scholars will be challenged to find innovative, community-driven solutions that will result in improved access to health and social services for people with disabilities and their communities globally.

 Successful candidate must demonstrate the following: